 Thank you, sir.

-All right, 800 nine point one Sean toll free telephone number, you want to be a part of the program.
+You want to be a part of the program.

-Jeff Sessions, when we get back, as we continue.
+Jeff Sessions, when we get back as we continue.

-Four billion a year for ten years is forty billion.
+$4 billion a year for 10 years is $40 billion.

-How are you gonna capture that money?
+How are you going to capture that money?

-Uh there are other things that we can do at the border to create revenue that would pay for the wall.
+There are other things that we can do at the border to create revenue that would pay for the wall.

 There's no doubt about that.

-The President did say, as I said this week to the Associated Press that the dreamer should rest easy.
+Even though he hasn't kept this specific commitment right there, the President did say, as I said this week to the Associated Press, that the DREAMers should rest easy.

-He's not going after the dreamers.
+He's not going after the DREAMers.

 That's his policy.

-He said, Is it the policy of the Justice Department?
+He said, is it the policy of the Justice Department?

-That the Homeland Security has primary jurisdiction there.
+The Homeland Security has primary jurisdiction there.

-Their first and strongest priority, no doubt about it, is uh the criminal element that we have in our country that have come here illegally.
+Their first and strongest priority, no doubt about it, is the criminal element that we have in our country that have come here illegally.

-So they're focusing primarily on that, and uh there's no doubt the president has sympathy uh for young people who are brought here at early ages.
+And there's no doubt the president has sympathy for young people who are brought here at early ages.

 So they can rest easy?

-Well, uh, we'll see.
+Well, we'll see.

-However, uh we've got we don't have the ability to um round up everybody and there's no plans to do that, but we're gonna foc focus first, as the president has directed us on the criminal element, and we've got to get that under control.
+But we're going to focus first, as the president has directed us, on the criminal element, and we've got to get that under control.

 We know they're violent.

-And as we have cases and we work them hard, we uh pursue convictions and then we deport people who are here unlawfully.
+And as we have cases and we work them hard, we pursue convictions and then we deport people who are here unlawfully.

-Uh we can devastate this gang.
+We can devastate this gang.

-We're gonna we're going after them.
+We're going after them.

-All right, that was the Attorney General Jeff Sessions, I believe, on Thursday when we were in Israel, and he, of course, talking about the president keeping another promise, wants to build the border wall.
+All right, that was the Attorney General Jeff Sessions, I believe, on Thursday when we were in Israel.

 Democrats don't want to fund that wall, even though it is the law of the land.